 How to Protect Windmill Palm From Cold?

-For more serious protection, build a wire or burlap enclosure about 1ft away around the trunk.
-It should be tall enough to protect the entire trunk and the lower portion of the crown, so called ‘crown cavity’.
+For more comprehensive protection, consider constructing a wire or burlap enclosure roughly 1 foot away from the trunk.
+This enclosure should be tall enough to safeguard the entire trunk and the lower portion of the crown, often referred to as the ‘crown cavity.’

-Spray entire plant with anti-transpirant, which reduces moister loss, and fungicide/bactericide spray to prevent crown rot.
-Next, fill the entire enclosure with pine straw mixed with dry leaves or just dry leaves.
+Spray the entire plant with an anti-transpirant to reduce moisture loss and apply a fungicide/bactericide spray to prevent crown rot.
+Next, fill the entire enclosure with a mixture of pine straw and dry leaves or simply use dry leaves.

 Windmill Palm Pictures